xiix0/scam/README.md

-She is not refined.
-She is not unrefined.
-She keeps a parrot.
+If you pick up a starving dog and make him prosperous, he will not bite you.
+This is the principal difference between a dog and a man.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"